NoobTaco/MidnightTesting/guild-housing-leadership-report.md

-# Guild Housing Leadership Report
+# WIP - Guild Housing Leadership Report

 ## Purpose
 This report is designed to inform guild leadership about the new Housing system in World of Warcraft: Midnight.
 It summarizes key discoveries, features, and recommendations to help manage and optimize housing for a large guild (500+ members) upon public release.